Frequently Asked Questions

 Are the travel dates fixed?

 There is some flexibility.
 Most participants work closely with the office to fix dates (June – Aug) that suit them with regards university and work commitments.
-Some awards have fixed dates, these include: Vermont & Youth Activist (30th June – 9th July excluding travel), Eurocamp (August) & Secondary School in Europe (late Aug – Dec).
+Some awards have fixed dates, these include: Vermont & Youth Activist (end of June-first week of July), Eurocamp (August) & Secondary School in Europe (late Aug – Dec).

 Will I need vaccinations?